osu-cascades/dio-controllers/README.md

 ### Enabling Serial Port

-By default the serial port on the RP3 is disabled so you will need to manually enable it.
+By default the serial port on the Pi is disabled so you will need to manually enable it.
 To do so run the following commands:

 ```
 $ sudo raspi-config
 ```